 It is also recommended to buy flowers from local, small farms emissions.
 The locally-produced flowers in the UK seem to generate the lowest carbon footprint in comparison with flowers from Kenya and the Netherlands, according to this 2017 thesis by Rebecca Swinn from Lancaster University, UK.
 The carbon footprint of British flowers grown and sold locally in outdoor gardens is also lower than those grown on a commercial scale.

 This can be coupled with encouraging the cultivation of seasonal flowers in local, small farms.
-Micro-farming is also a practical option for flowers, especially as they are natural decorations to a house, garden, or balcony, etc. We discuss several types of micro-farming in our previous article.
+Micro-farming is also a practical option for flowers, especially as they are natural decorations for a house, garden, or balcony, etc. We discuss several types of micro-farming in our previous article.

-For us consumers, what we can do is to buy flowers according to seasons, just like what we can do with our food.
-Flowers that grow in seasons are fresher, cost less energy and fertilisers to be grown.
+For us consumers, what we can do is to buy flowers according to the seasons, just like what we can do with our food.
+Flowers that grow in seasons are fresher, and cost less energy and fertilisers to be grown.
 If you like, you can check the origin of the flowers to see if they come from local farms and fair trade and eco-friendly brands.

 In summary, if you would like to show love to your loved ones on Valentine’s Day, maybe buying flowers is not the most environmentally-friendly and thoughtful gift.

 - Understand and learn about locally-grown flowers, you’ll be surprised to see that there are many locally-grown flowers you’ve never heard of, but do look wonderful